 What's the fact that they don't think I know?

-How are we gonna get what shoes?
+How are we going to get skewed?

-But you represent the thing.
+But you represent.

-Wait a minute, but you're saying something that's pretty profound here about the whole process.
+But you're saying something that's pretty profound here about the whole process.

 You would think, like, for example, I don't see people in the media that are reporting on all the economic, the good news in the economy in year one of President Trump.